bekirbilgec/aws_ecs_github_action_pipeline/README.md

-# DAXAP - DevOps Engineer Case Study

 # Overview

-This project involves creating a simple web application with the following features:
+This project involves creating a simple web application writen python with the following features:
 - A REST API to interact with an S3 bucket.
 - A Dockerized application.
 - Automated CI/CD pipeline using GitHub Actions.